Tree of Might

-At some point everything goes wrong and the impending victory looks farther away; the predecessors are suddenly gone and it is up to Naruto and Sasuke to defeat.
+At some point everything went wrong and the impending victory looked farther away.
+The Predecessors were suddenly gone and it was up to Naruto and Sasuke to defeat the enemy.

-The battle against Madara is as difficult as expected; he toys with them, half-battered from his previous battle against the Shodai.
-Naruto wills his Kyuubi chakra to resurface and Sasuke's Susanoo returns and as bruised and broken as they already were, they fought as best they could, coming at the man from left and right and front and back, never giving him a chance to breathe.
+The battle against Madara was as difficult as expected.
+He toyed with them, half-battered from his previous battle against the Shodai.
+Naruto willed his Kyuubi chakra to resurface and Sasuke's Susanoo returned.
+As bruised and broken as they already were, they fought as best they could, coming at the man from left and right and front and back, never giving him a chance to breathe.

 Naruto sacrificed himself.

 He pounded his most powerful Rasengan into Madara's chest and though it dropped the man to his knees, it didn't kill him.

 "Sasuke," Naruto growled through his teeth.
 "Do it!"

 Sasuke swayed in his stance, his Sharingan eyes wide as the gravity of the situation settled in between his bones.
 Naruto was as good as gone—they both knew it.
 He had his arm elbow-deep into Madara's chest, missing anything vital by an inch.
 He was caught in the man's grasp and anything Madara could will himself to do would end Naruto.